stevengharris/MarkupEditor/README.md

 }

 extension ContentView: MarkupDelegate {

-    func markupTookFocus(_ view: MarkupWKWebView) {
+    func markupDidLoad(_ view: MarkupWKWebView, handler: (()->Void)?) {
         selectedWebView = view
     }
 }
 ```

 ### UIKit Usage

 The `MarkupToolbar` is a SwiftUI View, so consuming it in UIKit is a bit more complicated than in SwiftUI.
 You also need to create and hook up the `MarkupCoordinator` yourself, something that is done by the SwiftUI `MarkupWebView`.
-Please refer to the UIKitDemo code.
+Please refer to the UIKitDemo code for a detailed example.
+I'd like there to be less boilerplate code, but I'm also planning on using the MarkupEditor in a SwiftUI app so am likely not to put a lot of effort into that.

 ## Demos